effector/effector/src/content/docs/en/api/effector-solid/useUnit.md

 ### Returns {#useUnit-unit-returns}

 (Function): Function to pass to event handlers.
-Will trigger given unit in current scope
+Will trigger the given unit in current scope

 ### Example {#useUnit-unit-example}